thescalaguy/blog/source/_posts/Hypothesis-Testing.md

 $$

 Our null hypothesis is that yes, this sample came from a population with average height $170 \text{cm}$ and alternative hypothesis is that no, this did not.
 To test this, we could use one of two approaches - **confidence intervals** or **significance tests** - and so can Billy.

-{% asset_img "cockadoodledo.jpg" "WTF is going on here.
-Like, seriously" %}

 ### Confidence intervals